-Frequency of 2019 Meetings and Director Attendance
+Frequency of 2020 meetings and Director attendance

 Regular attendance at Board meetings is required of each Director.
-The Board held seven meetings during 2019.
-The Standing Committees cumulatively held 20 meetings (including special meetings) during 2019.
-During 2019, no Director attended less than 75% of the total number of Board and applicable Committee meetings (held during the period that such Director served).
+The Board held seven meetings during 2020.
+The Standing Committees cumulatively held 12 independent meetings (including special meetings) during 2020.
+Due to the Covid-19 pandemic, there were two meetings held as an Omnibus meeting of the Board and its Standing Committees.
+During 2020, no Director attended less than 75% of the total number of Board and applicable Committee meetings (held during the period that such Director served).

-Nomination and Election Process
+Nomination and election process

 The HR&G Committee Charter sets forth the Director nomination, selection and retention criteria.
+The HR&G

-The HR&G Committee makes recommendations to the Board for nominations for membership on the Board and for membership of any Independent Director of the Board on the boards of Guardian's subsidiaries.
+Committee makes recommendations to the Board for nominations for membership on the Board and for membership of any Independent Director of the Board on the boards of Guardian's subsidiaries.
 Additionally, the HR&G Committee considers recommendations for potential director candidates that are proposed by Guardian's current Directors, stakeholders with the right to vote, the CEO and other members of senior management and may engage a third-party search firm.
 The HR&G Committee also considers diversity and such other factors as they deem appropriate, given the current needs of the Board when recommending candidates.
 When evaluating potential director candidates that are recommended by the HR&G Committee, the Board is particularly focused on identifying individuals whose skills and experiences will enable them to make meaningful contributions to the shaping of Guardian's business strategy, and who will bring diverse and balanced perspectives to the boardroom and effectively represent the long-term interests of Guardian's policyholders.

 As discussed above, Guardian has a staggered Board divided into three classes, and the term for each Director is three years.
 At the end of each three-year term, the HR&G Committee determines whether a particular Director should be recommended by the HR&G Committee for nomination for re-election to the Board.
 The Board then votes to determine whether to nominate the Director for re-election.
-The Company's 2020 Annual Election of Directors will be held on Wednesday, December 9, 2020.
+The Company's 2021 Annual Election of Directors will be held on Wednesday, December 8, 2021.
 Policyholders whose policies or contracts are in force on the date of election and have been in force at least one year prior thereto are entitled to vote in person, by proxy or by mail.
 Each policyholder is entitled to one vote.
-The candidates, if elected, will serve three-year terms commencing January 1, 2021.
+The candidates, if elected, will serve three-year terms commencing January 1, 2022.

-Mandatory Retirement
+Mandatory retirement

 Directors may stand for re-election, unless they have reached the age of 75 as of the date of the Annual Election, and must retire from service on the Board at the end of the calendar year in which they reach the age of 75, even if their term has not expired.
 Directors who were Guardian officers at the time of their election or re-election must resign as members of the Board simultaneously when they cease to be Guardian officers.
-Further, a Director may not serve as Lead Director or as Chair of a Standing

-Committee during the last year of Board service prior to retirement upon attaining the age of 75.
+Further, a Director may not serve as Lead Director or as Chair of a Standing Committee during the last year of Board service prior to retirement upon attaining the age of 75.
 The Board does not believe it is appropriate to limit the number of terms for which an individual may serve as a Director.

-Consideration of Diversity
+Consideration of diversity